CrossRef/event-data-user-guide/docs/app-faq.md

 ### Will the data be auditable?

 Yes.
-Event Data is evidence-first and we will supply supporting Evidence for all data that we collect.
+Event Data is evidence-first and we will supply supporting evidence for all data that we collect.
 See [Evidence First](concepts/trustworthiness-and-quality/#evidence-first).

 ### Can I use the data to feed into my commercial tool?